Exeter Doctoral Training Centre

 'This is designed to deliver the next generation of dementia researchers through multidisciplinary research.
 The range of research is wide and predominantly biomedical but has been well reasoned and thought out.'

-'The proposals demonstrate very clearly the benefits to Alzheimer's disease sufferers from this form of coordinated research.'
+'The proposals demonstrate very clearly the benefits to people with Alzheimer's disease from this form of coordinated research.'

 What do we already know?